 There are no set entry routes into this profession.

-- You might be able to enter through a Modern Apprenticeship, for which you may need 3-5 subjects at National 4 or 5, usually including English and Maths.
+- You might be able to enter through a Modern Apprenticeship in Digital Applications, for which you may need 3-5 subjects at National 5, usually including English and Maths.

 - Some employers will take school leavers with a group of subjects at National 4 or 5 and perhaps 1-2 Highers, and train them on the job.

-- Some employers ask for a Higher National Diploma (HND) or Higher National Certificate (HNC) in a computing or information technology related subject.
-Some courses include technical support.
+- Some employers ask for a Higher National Certificate (HNC) or Higher National Diploma (HND) in Computing: Technical Support, or other relevant discipline.

 - Entry requirements for an HNC or HND are usually 1-2 Highers.